reginaldoMorais/r3-cli/README.md

 yarn start
 ```

-Your app is ready to be accessed.
+Your Project is ready to be accessed.
 Your can run the command **npm ls** or **yarn ls** to view available commands.

 ## Creating a new Route

-To create a new route on your App run the command bellow:
+To create a new route on your Project run the command bellow:

 ```bash
 r3-cli --route
 ```

-A new view will automatically be created.
+A new route and view will automatically be created.

 ## Creating a new View

-To create a new view on your App run the command bellow:
+To create a new view on your Project run the command bellow:

 ```bash
 r3-cli --view
 ```

+A new view will automatically be created.
-It will create the files:
+It will be created the files:

 ```note
 NewView.jsx